 Your workplace compatriots likely understand your unique, extended-shift situation better than even your partner or closest nonwork friends.
 When people work alongside you for 12-hour shifts, a unique camaraderie full of mutual understanding ensues.

 It can be challenging to determine when to take a vacation, especially when your job is demanding.
-However, planning vacations is crucial ― especially if you’re working 12 hours a day.
-Vacations are a great way to refresh yourself, reconnect with loved ones and balance your mind and body.
+However, planning vacations is crucial ― especially if you work 12 hours a day.
+Vacations are a great way to refresh yourself, reconnect with loved ones, and balance your mind and body.

 Even if you love your job, long shifts will deplete you in ways only an extended break can solve.
 You’ll likely return with a clearer mind and better-rested body, so you’ll be more prepared for your lengthy shifts.

 Many employees have compressed work schedules where they work longer shifts several days a week.
-While these alternative schedules can improve work-life balance and provide additional downtime, sometimes your days off can be scattered throughout the week instead of on subsequent days.
+These alternative schedules can improve work-life balance and provide additional downtime.
+But, sometimes your days off can be scattered throughout the week instead of on subsequent days.
 Having scattered days off can be problematic because you don’t get sufficient downtime and rest.

 If your days off are scattered and you’re not getting the downtime you need, request a schedule change that accommodates at least two days off in a row.
-Many employers are amenable to flextime arrangements that increase morale and team productivity.
+Many employers are amenable to arrangements with flexible working hours, which can also increase morale and team productivity.

 Lengthy shifts, such as 12-hour workdays, leave workers vulnerable to specific health concerns.
-For example, a peer-reviewed study from the World Health Organization and the International Labor Organization found that people who work 55 or more hours a week are at a 17 percent higher risk of heart disease and a 35 percent higher risk of stroke compared to those who work 40 hours a week.
+For example, an often-cited, peer-reviewed study from the World Health Organization and the International Labour Organization found that people who work at least 55 hours a week are far behind the eight ball.
+They’re at a 17 percent higher risk of heart disease and a 35 percent higher risk of stroke compared to those who work 40 hours a week.

-Business owners, managers and workers should all be concerned about the health effects of 12-hour shifts.
 Business owners and managers can watch out for their teams and implement measures, such as health and wellness programs, to help them stay healthy.
 If you’re a worker concerned about the physical and mental health impacts of your lengthy shifts, discuss the situation with your physician.
-Your doctor can evaluate your health, monitor any concerns and order blood work to determine blood sugar and cholesterol levels.
+Your doctor can evaluate your health, monitor any concerns, and order blood work to determine blood sugar and cholesterol levels.

 Some jobs require longer hours due to the nature of the work.
-All employees must be informed about shift requirements before they accept the job.
+Note that all employees must be informed about shift requirements before accepting the job.

-Regulations and labor laws exist to protect employees’ rights and safety ― and the safety of the public.
+Regulations and labor laws exist to protect employees’ rights and safety ― and the public’s safety.
 For example, truck drivers are only allowed to drive for a specific number of hours before they are required to take a break.

 These are some jobs that often require 12-hour shifts: